Dharmendra: 1970–1977: Commercial peak

 1973 was the best year of Dharmendra's career with many successes.
-His first release, which was A. Bhimsingh's action crime film Loafer, emerged a superhit with its songs, including "Aaj Mausam Bada Be-Imaan", "Main Tere Ishq Mein", "Koi Shehri Babu" becoming immensely popular among the masses and making its soundtrack one of the best-selling Hindi film albums of the 1970s.
+His first release, which was A. Bhimsingh's action crime film Loafer, emerged a hit with its songs, including "Aaj Mausam Bada Be-Imaan", "Main Tere Ishq Mein", "Koi Shehri Babu" becoming immensely popular among the masses and making its soundtrack one of the best-selling Hindi film albums of the 1970s.
 This was followed by mystery thriller Jheel Ke Us Paar and action drama Jugnu.
 While Jheel Ke Us Paar was a hit, the latter proved to be a blockbuster in India as well as Soviet Union, eventually taking second spot at the box office in 1973.
 Owing to its huge success, Jugnu was also remade in Tamil and Telugu as Guru (1980).
 His next two releases were - Ravikant Nagaich's spy thriller Keemat and Adurthi Subba Rao's light-hearted drama film Jwaar Bhata.
-Both the films received critical acclaim and emerged moderately successful.
-Towards the end of the year, Dharmendra appeared in Yaadon Ki Baaraat, Blackmail and Kahani Kismat Ki.
+Both the films received mixed critical reception, but emerged commercially successful.
+Towards the end of the year, Dharmendra appeared in Yaadon Ki Baaraat, Black Mail and Kahani Kismat Ki.
 Yaadon Ki Baaraat, directed by Nasir Hussain and written by Salim-Javed is widely identified as the first masala film of Indian cinema and proved to be another blockbuster for the actor as well as the second best-selling Bollywood album of the 1970s.
-On the other hand, Vijay Anand's romantic thriller Blackmail was an unsuccessful venture critically and commercially, but reception later improved, with many calling it one of Anand's most underrated works.
+On the other hand, Vijay Anand's romantic thriller Black Mail was a critical and commercial failure, but reception later improved, with many calling it one of Anand's most underrated works.
 The song "Pal Pal Dil Ke Paas" filmed on Dharmendra and Raakhee was a chartbuster and remains popular in modern culture.
-His final release of the year, Arjun Hingorani's actioner Kahani Kismat Ki continued his dream run and emerged a superhit at the box office.
+His final release of the year, Arjun Hingorani's actioner Kahani Kismat Ki continued his dream run and emerged a hit at the box office.
 The following year, Dharmendra added one more blockbuster in his kitty with Dulal Guha's social drama Dost co-starring Shatrughan Sinha and Hema Malini.
 The huge box office success of Dost was followed by moderate successes in Patthar Aur Payal and Resham Ki Dori.
 For his performance in the latter, Dharmendra received his fourth and final nomination in the Filmfare Award for Best Actor category.

 The 1975 Emergency had angered the public, and this helped films featuring the lead character revolting against corruption and establishment become successes.
 The shift from romantic and social movies to action-oriented multi-starrers changed the box office.
-The year saw the rise of another superstar, Amitabh Bachchan, but Dharmendra remained rock-steady and continued to deliver huge hits.
+The year saw the rise of another star, Amitabh Bachchan, but Dharmendra remained rock-steady and continued to deliver huge hits.